Skip navigation

-Contemporary Management of Sea Country Indigenous Protected Areas
+Contemporary Management of Sea Country IPAs

 Indigenous Australians have managed, cared for, and practised continuous living culture on Sea Country for 65,000 plus years, and counting.